daniestevez/gr-satellites/docs/source/command_line.rst

 * `PW-Sat2 Groundstation`_, which is used by PW-Sat2.

 * The `BME telemetry server`_, which is used by SMOG-P, ATL-1 and SMOG-1.
+(This server is deprecated, since it is not used anymore by BME).

+* The `BME telemetry server (WebSocket)`_, which is used by MRC-100.

 * `Harbin Institute of Technology`_, which connects to the telemetry proxy included in `gr-lilacsat`_ and `gr-dslwp`_.